Vadim-Pelyushenko/CMPS115_Cellulites/Workable Automata/Version 2/README.txt

   -Microsoft Edge
 -But it doesn't work on
   -Internet Explorer(tbh though I don't really think that we care too much about it)

+*It also worked on roommate J's computer for the same browsers *Also worked on Firefox for Izzy(he didn't have the other browsers on his comp)